sdn-and-bgp

 Border 6 LISP process

 The NSI device registers itself with a MAP server.
 A LISP Map server is a LISP infrastructure device that advertises host prefixes that are advertising to it.
-The registration process involves sending the MAP server the customer’s prefix.
+The registration process involves sending the customer’s prefix to the MAP server.
 When other LISP participants need to send a packet to the customer’s prefix, they query the MAP server for its location.
 The MAP server, in turn, relays it to the NSI device.

 NSI identifies who is asking (what remote prefix), and responds with the correct RLOC device.
 RLOCs identify the location of the prefix.
 The selection of RLOC is based on where transit gateway Border 6 prefers.
 This requires LISP tunnels on every customer’s edge routers, making it possible for external entities to send LISP-tunneled packets.
 Until LISP becomes widely available, Border6 continues other working practices to optimize inbound traffic flows, shortest AS-Path, community tagging, and auto-shutdown of defective links.